Ask most people, "Would you like to be more productive?" and you're most likely going to get a resounding yes.

 Rather than just expecting yourself to be “in the zone” when you need to be, prepare yourself the day before you need to tackle an important project by following these 4 simple hacks.

 When you’re sleeping, not only are you recovering from your busy day, but you’re also storing new memories and information into long-term knowledge.
-On top of that knowledge, by sleeping adequately, you’re restoring your energy levels which will pay dividends the next day.
+On top of that, by sleeping adequately, you’re restoring your energy levels which you'll thank yourself for the next day.

 A big portion of hacking your productivity comes down to being organized and efficient with your time.
 One way to ensure this is to identify your three biggest rocks for the next day and to be realistic about what you can achieve.

 To figure out what you should do, simply ask yourself “If I don’t get anything else done tomorrow, what are the three biggest and most effective tasks that could move me closer to my goals?”